Jbleezy/BO2-Reimagined/README.md

 * Dual wield last stand weapon is switched to when ammo is only in left clip
 * Decreased friendly player name fade out time from 1.5 seconds to 0.25 seconds
 * Removed enemy player name fade in time
-* Added icons on scoreboard when player is downed, bled out, in Who's Who mode, or in afterlife
 * Added option to disable character dialog - `disable_character_dialog`

 ## Zombies